Username123467812/HowToDrinkAGlassOfWater/README.md

-# How To Drink A Glass Of Water
+# How to Drink a Glass of Water
 A comprehensive guide to the act of drinking water, complete with cases for every situation.
 Anyone can contribute to elaborate on cases or add new ones!

 ## Basic Procedure: